wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 ## Understand the capabilities of the Excel JavaScript API

-You can use Office Add-ins developer tools to create an Office Add-in, explore Office JavaScript APIs, and validate an Office Add-in manifest file.
+You can use Office add-ins developer tools to create an Office add-in, explore Office JavaScript APIs, and validate an Office add-in manifest file.
 In this unit, you'll learn about the following tools:

-- Yeoman generator for Office Add-ins
+- Yeoman generator for Office add-ins
 - Visual Studio
 - Script Lab
 - Manifest validator

-### Creating an Office Add-in
+### Creating an Office add-in

-You can create an Office Add-in by using the Yeoman generator for Office Add-ins or Visual Studio.
+You can create an Office add-in by using the Yeoman generator for Office add-ins or Visual Studio.

-#### Yeoman generator for Office Add-ins
+#### Yeoman generator for Office add-ins

-The Yeoman generator for Office Add-ins can be used to create a Node.js Office Add-in project that can be managed with Visual Studio Code or any other editor.
-The generator can create Office Add-ins for:
+The Yeoman generator for Office add-ins can be used to create a Node.js Office add-in project that can be managed with Visual Studio Code or any other editor.
+The generator can create Office add-ins for:

 - Excel
 - OneNote